 There is help available if you are concerned about staying on top of things.
 You can find more information on what to do if you’re struggling with your energy bills here.
 The page covers:

-You can also refer to our cost of living toolkit for more resources.
+You can also refer to our cost of living resource page for more help.

 You should try to keep on top of your monthly usage to stop the debt increasing, even if you can’t afford to make payments towards the debt.